Jump to Recipe Print Recipe

-If you are looking for a delicious gluten free scones recipe, these flaky homemade gluten free blueberry scones are a total winner.
+If you are looking for a delicious gluten free scones recipe, these flaky homemade blueberry scones are a total winner.
 Serve them up for breakfast, brunch, or tea time!
 They are really easy to make in under 30 minutes!

 Baked blueberry scones on a baking sheet.